cysouw/graphicalgrammar/text/english.md

 Über die Topik der deutschen Sprache [@herling1821]

+word "Topik" already in use with Roth [@roth1799: 271 ff.], who influenced Herling.
+Analysis of Roth is rather simplistic.

 Becker [-@becker1829: 376] calls this the *Konstruktion oder Topik des Satzes* 'construction or topic of the sentence* and he also uses the expression
 *topische Stellung* 'topical position'.^[This usage of the word *Topik* should not be confused with the modern linguistik usage of this term with the meaning "theme".
 Becker seems to have come up with this term based on the Greek meaning of *τόπος* 'place', i.e. placement of the words in a sentence.
 In German pronunciation, it would probably have been pronounced with a long/tense "o" instead of the short/lax "o" with which the modern term "Topik" is pronounced in German linguistics.]
 In the English translation, Becker [-@becker1830: 250ff.] only uses the term "construction" instead of "topic".
 Then, in the *Schulgrammatik* [@becker1831: 201], he uses the terms *Konstruktion oder die Wortfolge des Satzes* 'construction or word order of the sentence'.
 And finally, in the the *Leitfaden* [@becker1833: 66ff.], he simply calls it *Wortfolge* 'word order'.